emilstu/CAE_Feature_Extraction/README.md

   -bs BATCH_SIZE, --batch_size BATCH_SIZE           Batch-size used when training.
   -ts TEST_SIZE, --test_size TEST_SIZE              CAE test-size.
 Float between 0.0 and 1.0.
   -pp, --prepare_batches                            Specified when batches should be prepared and saved as mini-batches.
-  -ld, --load_data                                  Specified when patches sould be loaded.
+  -ld, --load_data                                  Specified when patches should be loaded.
-  -md MODEL_DIR, --model_dir MODEL_DIR              Directory of model.
+  -md MODEL_DIR, --model_dir MODEL_DIR              Directory where model is stored.
 When specified predictions are made on the loaded model.
 ```
 ### Automatic segmentation
 The automatic segmentation is based on [MIScnn](https://github.com/frankkramer-lab/MIScnn).